mstgnz/transformer/README.md

 The main purpose of this project is to consolidate what I know, apply, learn new things, understand file systems and at the end of the day serve humanity :)

-This project aims to convert json, yaml and xml files to each other.
+This project aims to convert json, yaml and xml files into a golang object and then into each other.

 During the conversion process, the file format will be checked first.
 If the file is in an error-free format, an error-free conversion takes place.